 Important: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.

-Please consult the TEACH Grant Fact Sheet for more detailed information regarding this program.
+Please consult the TEACH Grant website for more detailed information regarding this program.
 Should you meet the eligibility conditions and wish to apply, visit our Just Ask site and select the Request Something option on the main page, click Financial Aid, and select the TEACH GRANT Application box.

 Please note: renewal students must reapply for the TEACH Grant each year by completing the most recent FAFSA, submitting the AU TEACH Grant application and by completing subsequent TEACH Entrance Counseling and then the Agreement to Serve.